3141bishwa/QueryRanking-WebApp/README.md

 Here are the steps to install and run the web application on a **Unix-based machine(Linux, macOS)**.
 If you use a Windows machine, the steps are similar but not exactly the same.
 Have a look at [this article](http://timmyreilly.azurewebsites.net/python-pip-virtualenv-installation-on-windows/) to figure out how to use pip and virtual environments in Windows.

-Assuming you have virtualenv installed on your computer (if not)
+Assuming you have virtualenv installed on your computer (if not you can install virtualenv using `pip install virtualenv`)

 Create a directory 'QueryApp' somewhere on your machine.